Measurement of the ambient neutron flux and spectral distribution at the Canfranc Underground Laboratory

 The resulting neutron flux distribution as a function of neutron energy is shown in Fig.~\ref{Fig2}, with the red dashed (BAYES) and blue solid (CHIMEM) lines representing the results from the two algorithms.
 Excellent agreement is observed between them.
 The reconstructed neutron counting rate obtained using the two different algorithms is compared with the experimental data from \cite{Orr_2022} in Fig.~\ref{Fig3}.
 Differences between the two algorithms are negligible, whereas they are larger with the experimental rates.
 This reflects the effect of systematic uncertainties in the deconvolution procedure—coming either from the algorithm, the prior or the calculated response—that prevent it from simultaneously reproducing the rates observed in all detectors.
 For instance, excluding detector E5 and/or E8 improves the agreement for high-number detectors (corresponding to higher energies) but worsens it for low-number (lower energy) detectors.
 The level of agreement is similar when using 24 energy bins.

 The upper part of Table~\ref{Tab1} reports the thermal neutron flux determined from Eq.~\ref{Eq3}, as well as the neutron flux obtained by integrating the energy distribution in Fig.~\ref{Fig2} over different energy regions (epithermal, fast and total).
-The uncertainties reported in the table were calculated by propagating the statistical uncertainties in the rates, using the full covariance matrix computed by the BAYES (CHIMEM) code \cite{Tain_2007}.
+The uncertainties reported in the table are statistical and do not include systematic uncertainties arising from the unfolding procedure or the response matrix.
+They were calculated by propagating the statistical uncertainties in the rates, using the full covariance matrix computed by the BAYES (CHIMEM) code \cite{Tain_2007}.
 A remarkable agreement is observed between the BAYES and CHIMEM results for the integrated fluxes.
 We find a total neutron flux of \mbox{$14.8(2) \times 10^{-6}$ cm$^{-2}$ s$^{-1}$} in Hall~A of LSC.
 This result is in good agreement with the value of \mbox{$13.8(14) \times 10^{-6}$ cm$^{-2}$ s$^{-1}$} obtained in our previous, shorter (25.3 live days) measurement \cite{Jordan}, carried out in 2011 with a reduced setup in an almost empty Hall~A, before the start of any scientific experiment at LSC.

+We emphasize that the results in Table~\ref{Tab1} are robust and practically independent of the chosen prior: performing the deconvolution for the other four concrete compositions of \cite{Mon_2021}, while keeping the thermal flux fixed, we find that the integrated flux in the different regions agrees within the quoted uncertainties for all priors.